Peter Sotos: Career

 In 2005, Sotos published two books; Predicate and Comfort and Critique.
 Predicate explores the Dunblane massacre in Scotland in 1996 and the motives and life of its perpetrator, Thomas Watt Hamilton.
 Other topics covered within Predicate include Operation Ore, Operation Cathedral, Russian orphanages, Megan's Law, and non-nude teen websites.
 In Comfort and Critique, Sotos explores the hidden motives of reporters and citizens as shown by their reactions to sexual crimes.
 He followed that with Show Adult in 2007, which investigates the experience of pornography.
 The book also analyzes the TV shows Supernanny and To Catch a Predator as publicly acceptable forms of child pornography.
 In 2008, Sotos dealt with sex offenders and the art of photography in the book Lordotics.
 Sotos wrote Pure Filth in 2012, which details transcripts of the gonzo movies porn star Jamie Gillis produced during the 1990s.
 Gillis added an introduction to each transcript.
 The book was completed a few days before Gillis died in February 2010.
-2014 saw Sotos focus on the works of French photographer Antoine D'Agata in the book Desistance.
+In 2012, Sotos joined Dennis Cooper for a lecture at the Centre Pompidou.
+He was set to give a reading at Pitchfork's BasilicaSoundScape festival at the Basilica Hudson in 2013.
+In 2014, he focused on the works of French photographer Antoine D'Agata in the book Desistance.

 In 2018, Sotos wrote Ingratitude, which through the revisitation of a kept file of newspaper clippings, blended formative personal history with an exacting analysis of criminal and victim case reports to render a pornographically freighted study of sexual compulsion and desistance, restitution, and the perpetual churn of memory.
 2021 saw Sotos join with Lionel Maunz in a collaboration with the titular contemporary artist.

-From 1983 to 2003, Sotos was a member of the British power electronics trio Whitehouse.
-During performances in America, Europe, and Japan, he performed using an EDP WASP synthesizer.
-In 1985 he wrote some lyrics for his first album with Whitehouse, Great White Death.
-That was followed by writing and performing on the albums Thank Your Lucky Stars, Twice Is Not Enough, Halogen, Quality Time, Mummy and Daddy, Cruise, and Bird Seed.

-In 1992, Sotos released the solo album Buyer's Market, which consisted of sound collages of spoken word samples from parents, law enforcement officers, and victims of sex crimes which included child sexual abuse.
-The album was produced by Steve Albini.
-Sotos also released Proxy and Waitress in 2005.

-Peter Sotos also makes video collages.
-He notably presented Waitress I, II, and III at the Palais de Tokyo in April 2005.

-In 2012, Sotos joined Dennis Cooper for a lecture at the Centre Pompidou.

-A selection of Sotos' paper archives was shown for the first time in 2017 at the New Galerie in Paris.
+He wrote an afterword to the Feral House book The Gates of Janus, written by child murderer Ian Brady.